kalpan-ag/Time-Prison/README.md

 1. Clone the repo

-2. Open Project in Unreal
+2. Open Project in Unity

 3. Play the Project inside Unity or Make a Build